Private Cloud vs. Dedicated Hosting: What’s the Difference?

 Companies and institutions have benefited from advances in cloud computing for many years.
 In order to seamlessly carry out complicated tasks, organisations rely on cloud hosting to run and maintain websites, applications, software and server infrastructure.
 The term itself encompasses a range of distinct cloud technologies available on the market today — host servers can be physical or virtual, private or public, or even hybrids that combine features of each.

-When it comes to guaranteeing high performance while ensuring the cost-effectiveness of cloud computing for enterprises, IT managers and decision makers are spoiled for choice and often curious about how to choose the best solution available to them.
+When it comes to guaranteeing high performance while ensuring the cost-effectiveness of cloud computing for enterprises, IT managers and decision makers are spoiled for choice and often curious about how to choose the best cloud based solution available to them.
 For that reason, this article outlines the key difference between two popular cloud hosting options — private cloud and dedicated servers.
 Read on to find out which may be the best suited to your organisation’s needs.

 What is Cloud Hosting?